jayjanodia/Discord-Bot/README.md

 # Requirements
 - dotenv (can be installed via cmd using npm install dotenv)
 - node (download it from this link: https://nodejs.org/en/)
+- Discord API (discord.js has been used for this bot, it can be downloaded via cmd using npm install discord.js)

 # Running the bot
 First ensure you have already created a discord bot.
 You can do this via the following link:https://discord.com/developers/applications.